Polynomial-Time Approximation Schemes via Utility Alignment: Unit-Demand Pricing and More

-To solve these issues, our main technical innovation is to show that for all of the problems we mention, these near-ties in agent utility can be largely disregarded.
+To solve these issues, our main technical innovation is to show that for all of the optimization problems we study, the principal can ignore outcomes where the agent's utility is low.
 This takes the form of a property we call {\em utility alignment}.
-Informally, utility alignment states that in the optimal solution, most of the principal's utility comes from realizations that have a strong quantile in the agent's utility distribution.
+In more detail, utility alignment states that in the optimal solution, most of the principal's utility comes from realizations that have a strong quantile in the agent's utility distribution.
 Since the principal and agent tend to get high utility from the same set of realizations, their utilities are aligned.
 Utility alignment implies that near-ties are not important for the principal utility: if the agent's utility for different options is independent, then the probability that multiple of these utilities fall in the same high-quantile subinterval is very small: e.g.\ the probability that action $i$ and $j$ both fall into the top $1/n$ quantile of the agent's utility distribution is at most $1/n^2$.
 Hence, near-ties mostly occur at low quantiles in the agent's utility distribution, and by utility alignment, these quantiles are unimportant to the principal.
-Algorithmically, this means that many of the probability computations in the algorithm can be coarsend to first-order approximations that ignore ties, rendering optimization relatively simple.
+Algorithmically, this means that many of the probability computations in the algorithm can be coarsend to first-order approximations that ignore ties, and can be optimized without enumerating an exponentially-sized set.
 The rest of the introduction makes these ideas and problems above more precise.